Sage-Bionetworks-Workflows/cwl-tool-template/README.md

 Whether you use the release script or create a manual tag, a tag push activates the `tag-ci.yaml` action instead of the `ci.yaml` action, and builds the docker image tagged with the release version number.

+#### Branch Versioning
+Optionally, you can set up your repository for running the CI action on pushes to all branches, not just master.
+This is not the default behavior because it introduces complexity and requires that you use git in a certain way.

+To set this up, in `.github/workflows/ci.yaml`, change `master` to `'*'` in the event filter ( on > push > branches).
+This will cause pushes to non-master tags to also build.
+They will be tagged with this pattern: <semver>-<git-short-sha>, e.g. `v1.0.0-197e187`.

+If you choose to make this change, for best results we recommend that you also use the no-fast-forward flag (`--no-ff`) when merging branches to master.
+Using that flag will ensure that a new merge commit is created, and CI will run correctly.
+Without a new merge commit, versioning won't work correctly.